AnnieRho7/cosmic-love-shop/README.md

    - **Temporary Fix**: Currently investigating better responsive typography.

 ### 5. **Advanced Product Search and Filters**
-   - The current product search and filter functionality is not working as expected.
-While the basic search feature is in place, the advanced filters (such as price range, category, rating, and brand) are either not returning accurate results or are not functioning properly in certain cases.
+   - The product search and filter functionality is currently not returning accurate results.
+The filters (e.g., price range, category, rating, brand) are either malfunctioning or not updating the results dynamically.
-   - **Possible Causes**:
-     - Incorrect form handling or missing query parameters in the backend.
-     - Frontend elements (filters) may not be properly linked to the product listing or may not trigger the search functionality correctly.
-     - JavaScript or AJAX issues causing filters to not update the displayed results dynamically.
-   - **Next Steps**: Investigating the backend query logic, ensuring proper AJAX handling, and validating the UI interactions for accurate filtering.
+   - **Temporary Fix**: Investigating the backend query logic, AJAX handling, and UI interactions to resolve the issues with the filters.

 ---